Apollointhehouse/BasketCarts/README.md

 ## Usage

-- Place the mod and its dependencies into the mods folder for both the server and the client.
+- Place the mod and its dependencies into the mods folder.